-The LACHSA Foundation was formed in 1984 by Caroline Leonetti Ahmanson and LA County Supervisor Michael Antonovich in response to the dismantling of arts education in Los Angeles County's public schools due to shifts in public funding policy.
+The LACHSA Foundation was formed in 1984 by a group of concerned citizens, led by the late Caroline Leonetti Ahmanson and Supervisor Michael Antonovich, in response to the dismantling arts education in Los Angeles County's public schools due to shifts in public funding policy.
 Fearing that entire generations of artists would be left behind, the Foundation provided the leadership which led to the establishment of Los Angeles County High School for the Arts (LACHSA) on the campus of California State University Los Angeles in 1985.
+In partnership with Los Angeles County Office of Education(LACOE), The LACHSA Foundation is a 501(c)3 nonprofit organization established to raise money for the arts programming at LACHSA in order to bridge the gap between available funding for arts programs and the actual cost of running LACHSA's conservatory style programs